microsoft/pxt-adafruit/docs/device/servo.md

 ### ~

-## Step 4: protect the connection
+### Step 4: protect the connection

-Protect the connection with electrical or duct tape.
+Protect the connection with shrinkwrap tubes, electrical or duct tape.

 ![](/static/mb/projects/inchworm/servo7.jpg)

-## Step 5: repeat for all cables
+### Step 5: repeat for all cables

 Repeat the same process until all cables are connected.

 ![](/static/mb/projects/inchworm/servo8.jpg)

-## Step 6: testing!
+### Step 6: testing!

 It's time to test that your connection are all proper and that the servo will function **when the @boardname@ is powered by battery**.